kdabir/active-directory-lookup/README.md

 Add/merge the dependency in the `dependencies` section

     dependencies {
-	    compile 'com.github.kdabir:active-directory-lookup:1.0.0'
+	    compile 'com.github.kdabir:active-directory-lookup:1.0.2'
     }

 ### Maven

-Add this in the pom.xml
+Add this to the `pom.xml`

     <repositories>
         <repository>